wuhan2020/wuhan2020.github.io/README.md

 ## How To Add One New Language

 If you want to add a new language, such as Thai.

-Please append the element:  ```{ value: 'th-th', text: 'ภาษาไทย' }``` to the `langlist` variable of `site config/site.js`.
-Then please add directories named `th-th` in `docs`and `blog` directories , here you can add documents in this language .
+1. Please append the element:  ```{ value: 'th-th', text: 'ภาษาไทย' }``` to the `langlist` variable of `site config/site.js`.
+2. Then please add directories named `th-th` in `docs`and `blog` directories , here you can add documents in this language .

-Of course, you can also see `langlist` variables in several other files.
+notice : Of course, you can also see `langlist` variables in several other files.
 This is just a bottom line measure, and you don't have to modify it..

 ## Others